Deborah Howard

 Deborah Janet Howard, FSA, FSAs, FRSE, FBA (born 1946) is a British art historian and academic.
 Her principal research interests are the art and architecture of Venice and the Veneto; the relationship between Italy and the Eastern Mediterranean, and music and architecture in the Renaissance.
 She is Professor Emerita of Architectural History in the Faculty of Architecture and History of Art, University of Cambridge and a Fellow of St John's College, Cambridge.

-Degrees awarded
+Early life and education

-Deborah Howard read for a first class honours Bachelor of Arts degree, an Architecture and Fine Arts Tripos, at Newnham College, University of Cambridge from 1964 to 1968, gaining a Master of Arts degree from Cambridge University in 1972.
+From 1964 to 1968, Howard studied for the architecture and fine arts Tripos at Newnham College, Cambridge, graduating with a first class honours Bachelor of Arts (BA) degree.
+As per tradition, her BA was promoted to a Master of Arts (MA Cantab) degree in 1972.
+From 1968 to 1972, she studied at the Courtauld Institute of Art, University of London.
+She graduated with a Master of Arts (MA) degree with distinction and then completed her Doctor of Philosophy (PhD) degree in 1973.

-Howard also earned an MA with distinction from the Courtauld Institute of Art, University of London where she studied from 1968–72 and was awarded her PhD by the University of London in 1973.
-Whilst at the Courtauld, Deborah Howard contributed photographs to the Conway Library that are currently being digitised by the Courtauld Institute of Art as part of the Courtauld Connects project.
+Whilst at the Courtauld, Howard contributed photographs to the Conway Library that are currently being digitised by the Courtauld Institute of Art as part of the Courtauld Connects project.

-She received the prestigious award of Honorary Doctorate of Letters (LittD) from University College Dublin in 2014.
+She was awarded an honorary Doctorate of Letters (LittD) by the University College Dublin in 2014.